 Building and improvements 5 - 20 years

 Office equipment 5 - 7 years

 Operating equipment 5 - 20 years

 Vehicles 5 - 7 years

-Right-of-use leased assets 2 - 10 years
+Right-to-use leased assets 2 - 10 years

 Deferred Outflows of Resources - Represent a consumption of net position that applies to a future period and will not be recognized as an expense until then.
 The Authority's deferred outflows of resources consists of pension contributions and group life insurance contributions made to the respective plans that were made subsequent to the measurement of the net pension asset and net other postemployment benefits ("OPEB") liability and before the end of the reporting period.
-The Authority's deferred outflows of resources also includes amounts remaining to be recognized as a reduction of pension and OPEB expenses as a result of changes to the net pension asset and net OPEB liability for changes in assumptions, net difference between projected and actual earnings on pension and OPEB plan investments and the difference between expected and actual experience.
+The Authority's deferred outflows of resources also includes amounts remaining to be recognized as a reduction of pension and OPEB expenses as a result of changes to the net pension asset and net OPEB liability for changes in assumptions, changes in proportionate share, and the difference between expected and actual experience.
 Deferred outflows of resources resulting from contributions made subsequent to the measurement date will be amortized in the following year.
 Changes in deferred outflows of resources, other than subsequent contributions, are amortized over the remaining service life of all plan participants with the exception of investment experience amounts which are deferred and amortized over a close five-year period.